DarienLibrary/website_content/content/_finished/noveltea/noveltea.md

 <strong>Wednesday, March 29th from 12 noon to 2 p.m.</strong><br />
 Wee Burn Country Club<br />
 410 Hollow Tree Ridge Rd, Darien, CT

-Benefactor tables are currently available for purchase at $2,500.
+Single tickets are currently on sale for $135 each ($100 is tax-deductible), and Benefactor tables may be purchased for $2,500 ($2,150 is tax-deductible).
+Each table seats 10 guests.

 Guests at Benefactor tables will be invited to a private meet-and-greet pre-reception with Yaa Gyasi from 11:30 a.m. to 12 noon, and receive a signed copy of <em><a href="/catalog/work/44303">Homegoing</a></em>.
 Each Benefactor table host will receive a picture of their guests with Yaa Gyasi.
-Single tickets will go on sale, pending availability, in February.

 Yaa Gyasi is a recipient of the National Book Foundation's 2016 "5 Under 35" Award, and was just named to the _Forbes_ 30 Under 30 List.